hep-gc/dynafed_storagestats/README.md

 It will also show the information uploaded to memcached and if there were issues.

-When everything is in place and working as desired, the following command is what would normally used with cron:
+When everything is in place and working as desired, the following command is what would normally used with cron, which will create a log file at /tmp/dynafed_storagestats.log with WARNING level:

 ```
 ./dynafed_storagestats.py -d /etc/ugr/conf.d -m